-Limitations: the RSTi-EP CPE200 Series models do not support microSD cards as RDSD devices.
+Limitations: the RSTi-EP EPXCPE2XX models do not support microSD cards as RDSD devices.

-CPE RDSD Backup Generation
+EPXCPE RDSD Backup Generation

-The CPE models will perform an RDSD backup of the PACS_folder on the USB if it exists during an upload.
-The backup overwrites the PACS_folder_backup if it exists on the USB disk or will create the backup in its absence.
+The EPXCPE models can perform an RDSD backup of the PACS_folder.
+The backup overwrites the PACS_folder if it exists on the USB disk or will create a backup in its absence.